Issue Date: June 6, 2008

 City: McLean, VA

-As early as 1900, Black Canyon and Boulder Canyon were studied to consider the possibility that either might be able to support a dam to control floods, provide irrigation water, and create hydroelectric power.
+As early as 1900, Black Canyon and Boulder Canyon were studied to be considered for the possibility that either might be able to support a dam to control floods, provide irrigation water, and create hydroelectric power.
 Severe flooding of the Colorado River in 1905 spurred this movement and necessitated the building of a dam to control the waters.

 In 1922, a commission was created to equally divide the Colorado River among the Basin States.
 The governors of Arizona, California, Colorado, Nevada, New Mexico, Utah, and Wyoming met with then-Secretary of Commerce Herbert Hoover.
 On November 24, the Colorado River Compact was signed, splitting the river basin among the states.

 From this, the Boulder Dam Project (it was planned to be located in Boulder Canyon, but was later moved down the river to Black Canyon) was organized to construct a dam to keep silt and sediment out of the Colorado River.
 Approved by President Calvin Coolidge on December 21, 1928, the Boulder Canyon Project was ready to begin.

 In the weeks and months after the dam was authorized, thousands of unemployed Americans made their way to southern Nevada to find work building the massive dam.
 The small city of Las Vegas, then home to about 5,000 people, saw a great influx of 10,000 to 20,000 people arrive.
 The government also set up a camp for the surveyors and other personnel.
 Squatter camps popped up around it, home to men hoping to find work along with their families.